Barba-Q/tumbleweed-noob-tool/README.md

 # 2.0
 ## Usage:
 - Download the folder and execute the tnt file (./tnt)
-- The folders are relevant and should not be removed or change (This will change in the future)
+- The folders are relevant and should not be re- moved or changed (For now)

 ## Requirements:
 - xterm